Zmalak01/CareTrack/README.md

 # CareTrack
-Java Swing based Hospital Information System backed by SQLite.
-Supports admin login to manage staff, patients, appointments, bills, and medical records, plus a patient view to see records/appointments.
-All data is persisted in hospital.db via the sqlite-jdbc driver on in memory storage.

 A simple desktop app that manages core hospital workflows with a friendly Swing UI and a lightweight SQLite database for persistence.
-It supports staff management, patient registry, billing, medical records, and appointments—everything saved to `hospital.db` so data survives restarts.
+It supports staff management, patient registry, billing, medical records, and appointments everything saved to `hospital.db` so data survives restarts.

 ## What it does